Specification and Design

 Light sheets are able to operate simply suspended in air with no substrate.
-However, due to their flexible nature, in most applications they will need to be affixed to a rigid substrate.
+However, due to their flexible nature, in most applications they will need to be affixed to a more rigid substrate.
 There are several recommended mounting methods.
-The preferred solution will depend on the luminaire design, materials used, and required environmental operating conditions.
+The preferred solution will depend on the materials used and required environmental operating conditions.

 Recommended Mounting Methods